jonnylynchy/sportsteam/README.md

 - You should be able to run the project now by clicking on the green play icon directly next to the configuration dropdown in the top right area.
 - If you didn't receive any errors in the terminal,  navigate to http://localhost:8080 in your browser.
 - You should now see "Sports Team Website up and running!"

+## Enabling Live Reloading/Restarts
+When you save a static file in the src/main/resources/static directory, the changes will not automatically show up when you refresh your browser.
+To enable this, you must install the dev-tools and make a couple of configurations in your project.

+Here's a great video tutorial on how to do that: https://www.youtube.com/watch?v=VWF7vCJSqrA